jim-anderssen/bachelors-thesis/README.md

 Directory for my bachelor's thesis: 'Optimising Metal and Mineral Recovery from Waste Streams: A Data-Driven Approach'

-Here you'll find the data I used, my exploratory analysis notebook, and I will add a refactored version of the modeling, to be used for future analysis.
+Here you'll find the data I used, programmatic methodology, the trained models, the project report and the exploratory analysis notebook.

+To be updated.